 We have a significant amount of indebtedness.
-As of March 31, 2023, we had \$4.9 billion of indebtedness outstanding which is net of debt issuance costs and unamortized discounts.
+As of September 30, 2023, we had \$4.8 billion of indebtedness outstanding which is net of debt issuance costs and unamortized discounts.
 Our substantial level of indebtedness increases the possibility that we may not generate enough cash flow from operations to pay, when due, the principal of, interest on or other amounts due in respect of, these obligations.
-Other risks relating to our long-term indebtedness include: (1) increased vulnerability to general adverse economic and industry conditions; (2) higher interest expense if interest rates increase on our floating rate borrowings and our hedging strategies do not effectively mitigate the effects of these increases; (3) need to divert a significant portion of our cash flow from operations to payments on our indebtedness, thereby reducing the availability of cash to fund working capital, capital expenditures, acquisitions, investments and other general corporate purposes; (4) limited ability to refinance our existing indebtedness or to obtain additional financing, on terms we find acceptable, if needed, for working capital, capital expenditures, expansion plans and other investments, which may adversely affect our ability to implement our business strategy; (5) limited flexibility in planning for, or reacting to, changes in our businesses and the markets in which we operate or to take advantage of market opportunities: and (6) a competitive disadvantage compared to our competitors that have less debt.
+Other risks relating to our long-term indebtedness include: (1) increased vulnerability to general adverse economic and industry conditions; (2) higher interest expense if interest rates increase on our floating rate borrowings and our hedging strategies do not effectively mitigate the effects of these increases or if we have to incur additional indebtedness in a higher interest rate environment; (3) need to divert a significant portion of our cash flow from operations to payments on our indebtedness, thereby reducing the availability of cash to fund working capital, capital expenditures, acquisitions, investments and other general corporate purposes; (4) limited ability to refinance our existing indebtedness or to obtain additional financing, on terms we find acceptable, if needed, for working capital, capital expenditures, expansion plans and other investments, which may adversely affect our ability to implement our business strategy; (5) limited flexibility in planning for, or reacting to, changes in our businesses and the markets in which we operate or to take advantage of market opportunities; and (6) a competitive disadvantage compared to our competitors that have less debt.
+Subject to market conditions, we may opportunistically refinance portions of our debt in 2023 and 2024 which, at current interest rates and market conditions, may negatively impact our interest expense or result in higher dilution.

 In addition, it is possible that we may need to incur additional indebtedness in the future in the ordinary course of business.
 While the terms of our outstanding indebtedness allow us to incur additional debt, subject to limitations, our ability to incur additional secured indebtedness is significantly limited.
-As a result, we expect that any such additional indebtedness to the extent issued in the future, would likely be unsecured.
+As a result, we expect that any such additional indebtedness to the extent issued in the future, may be unsecured or secured on a subordinated basis to our currently outstanding indebtedness.
 The terms of our Amended and Restated Credit Agreement allow us to incur additional debt subject to certain limitations.
 If new debt is added to current debt levels, the risks described above could intensify.
 In addition, our inability to maintain certain covenants could result in acceleration of a portion of our debt obligations and could cause us to be in default if we are unable to repay the accelerated obligations.